 To guarantee a safe and relaxed atmosphere while abroad, here is a bunch of things you should sort out before leaving Australia.
 This list is based on stuff I had to do.
 Note, the following is only after you have decided that you are going to become a non-resident for Australian taxation purposes.
 This you become automatically if you consider yourself “living” overseas and are not going on a limited short term contract or transitory fly in.

 For me, I am a non-resident for Australian taxation purposes.
+But the help of companies such as the best local movers are still necessary.

 Note: The following is NOT advise.
 It is what I did and I'm sharing this with you.
 I highly recomment you seek expert advise from a financial / tax specialist like http://smats.net who I use to take care of all financial needs.
 Yes I searched long and hard to find these guys since most financial / tax specialists I spoke to in America were unsure how to best manage my international investments in light of also being a full time tax resident in America.